-By late morning Tyler was in a position overlooking Blackburn’s Ford on Bull Run.
+By late morning Tyler was in a position overlooking the Ford.
 Although he observed a Confederate battery across the run, rebel troops could not be detected in any strength.
-“Desiring to ascertain the extent of [the Confederate] force,” Tyler called forward his artillery and Richardson’s entire infantry brigade, composed of the 1st Massachusetts, 12th New York, 2nd Michigan and 3rd Michigan, the latter two regiments being deployed facing Mitchell’s Ford.
+“Desiring to ascertain the extent of [the Confederate] force,” Tyler called forward his artillery.